gregoryclayton/design/README.md

 <h3><i>digital expressionism</i></h3>
 Stochastic elements in digital art are excellent expressive elements that most designers <br>
 avoid out of habit.
 Data compression artifacts, dropped frames, reverbed sound, these are<br>
-cardinal sins in the professional enviroment, but should be embraced by digital artists regardless.<br><br>
+cardinal sins in the professional environment, but should be embraced by digital artists regardless.<br><br>

 Implementing stochastic elements into web design is tricky because the form of programming<br>
 neccessetates precision.
-Its not impossible though, in fact, it's probably one of <br>the keys to the universe, and really seperates the tourists from the natives of the digital landscape.
+Its not impossible though, in fact, it's probably one of <br>the keys to the universe, and really seperates the tourists from the natives to the digital landscape.
 <br><br><br>